com-480-data-visualization/HappiScope/README.md

 **(10% of the final grade)**

 Details regarding the progress update, core component descriptions, and planned enhancements can be found in the [Milestone 2 README](./Milestone2/README.md).
 The full report submitted for this milestone is available as [`COM_480_Milestone_2.pdf`](./Milestone2/COM_480_Milestone_2.pdf) in the `Milestone2` folder.
+Our live website prototype can be found at [https://com-480-data-visualization.github.io/HappiScope/](https://com-480-data-visualization.github.io/HappiScope/)

 ### [Milestone 3 (30th May, 5pm)](./Milestone3/README.md)